epccs/RPUpi/Hardware/Testing/linux.md

 #Check for errors
 testparm

-# my user name (rsutherland) on Windows can map
+# my user name (rsutherland) on Windows can now map
-# to the share on the Pi Zero (computer name is raspberrypi)
+# to the share on the Pi Zero (computer name is pi-bench)
-\\raspberrypi\Samba
+\\pi-bench\Samba
 ```
-Note the Pi also shows the user home folders so it has a setting that Ubuntu did not... do I care... no.
+Note the Pi also shows the user home folders so it has a setting that Ubuntu did not, I will ignor it.

 ## Python 3